martin-dold/smartMug/README.md

 ## Liquid Level Sensing

 Initially there were two different approaches for liquid level sensing.
-Finally the decision was pro weight measurent, because:
+Finally the decision was pro weight measurement, because:

 - Capacitive measurement requires bent or flexible copper plates to be mounted on a circular surface.
 This material was not available in a suitable amount time.
 - At the beginning the team was not sure, if such a circuit could be developed in time.